iwonakrajewska/OperationsOnNumbers/README.md

 Operations On Numbers

-Please review ReadMe file inside each server
+Please review ReadMe file inside each server.

-Please use RunServer file to start each server
+Please use RunServer file to start each server.